- Counselling Services

 Would you like to join our team?

-The Mental Health Station grew out of a recognition by its founder Sydel Weinstein and the client base at the Home of Yoga and Family Nurturing Centre (founded by Sydel and her partner in 1985) of the importance of raising mental health awareness and of the need for accessible mental health training that was practical in nature and also promoted compassionate listening as an essential skill for mental health support.
+The Mental Health Station grew out of a recognition by its founder Sydel Weinstein and the client base at the Home of Yoga and Family Nurturing Centre of the importance of raising mental health awareness and of the need for accessible mental health training that was practical in nature and also promoted compassionate listening as an essential skill for mental health support.

-Sydel Weinstein heard Betty Ann Kitchener AM an Australian mental health educator who founded mental health first aid being interviewed on Radio National about her newly created program and knew this would be an excellent training to make available to the workplaces, communities and families of Western Australia.
+In 2003 Sydel over heard Betty Ann Kitchener AM an Australian mental health educator who founded mental health first aid being interviewed on Radio National about her newly created program and knew this would be an excellent training to make available to the workplaces, communities and families of Western Australia.

-Over 13 years of conducting trainings Sydel has visited a wide variety of workplaces from corporate, government departments, schools, non-profits and has become very passionate about promoting mental health and wellness in the workplace.
+Over 16yrs of conducting trainings Sydel has visited a wide variety of workplaces from corporate, government departments, schools, non-profits .
+Sydel is passionate about promoting mental health and wellness in the workplace.

 "The Australian bush has an inherent beauty and strength.
 It is also known for its extremes of weather and landscape.
 Varieties of the Flannel Flower are commonly found growing wild in the bush throughout Australia.
 The Flannel Flower, as with all native Australian plants, needs to be adaptable and enduring in order to survive.In the same way all of us, regardless of our life circumstances, develop resilience and the ability to adapt to change, in order to maintain good mental health.